01-edu/public/subjects/point.en.md

 ### Instructions

-Create a `.go` file and copy the code below into our file
+Create a `.go` file and copy the code below into our file and add the code necessary so the program works.

-- The main task is to return a working program.
+- The program must be submitted inside a folder with the name `point`.

 ```go
 func setPoint(ptr *point) {